camaraproject/DeviceStatus/README.md

   - check if a device is reachable or is not connected to the network
   - check if a device is roaming, and in which country
   - receive notifications if the connectivity or roaming status of the device changes
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: July 2022
+* Incubating stage since: February 2025

 ## Release Information